jbusecke/alg-symposium/_posts/2019-07-18-symposium-announcement.md

 ---
 layout: post
-title: Symposium Announcement and Dates
+title: Workshop Announcement and Dates
 author: Ryan Abernathey
 ---

 In February 2020, Arnold Gordon will turn 80!
-To mark this momentous occasion we are hosting a symposium in celebration of his innumerable contributions to physical oceanography.
+To mark this momentous occasion we are hosting a workshop in celebration of his innumerable contributions to physical oceanography.

 **Date**: Feb 13-14, 2020

 **Location**: [Scripps Institution of Oceanography](git@github.com:rabernat/alg-symposium.git), La Jolla, CA, USA

-The symposium is timed to take place just before the [2020 Ocean Sciences Meeting](https://www2.agu.org/ocean-sciences-meeting/), in order to minimize participant travel and the associated carbon footprint.
+The workshop is timed to take place just before the [2020 Ocean Sciences Meeting](https://www2.agu.org/ocean-sciences-meeting/), in order to minimize participant travel and the associated carbon footprint.